Crate Training A Puppy

 The most important thing you as a new “Pawrent” can do, is to remain calm.
 Be soothing and understanding of this potentially distressful time in your pup’s life.

-Hopefully your breeder had a crate in the puppy’s play area so they are not seeing one for the first time.
-If they didn’t introduce a crate into their environment, or if you are bringing home a puppy from a shelter or rescue, I would read my recommendations on Playpen Training Your New Puppy.
+At Blue Skye Doodles, there are open crates in the puppy’s play area so they are not seeing one for the first time when they go home.
+If your breeder didn’t introduce a crate into their environment, or if you are bringing home a puppy from a shelter or rescue, I would read my recommendations on Playpen Training Your New Puppy.

 At Blue Skye Doodles, we follow a crate conditioning protocol to create a +CER (Positive Conditioned Emotional Response) to the crate.
 Before the puppy leaves it’s littermates, it is in a developmental period that creates long-lasting emotional responses.
 This is also called the Critical Socialization Period, a window that typically occurs from weeks 3 through 16.
 We as a breeder are uniquely positioned to use this to our advantage and start conditioning the puppy towards a lifetime love of their crate.